 The ongoing participation by fishermen and their representatives will help to inform Project planning activities and Project design while also building relationships to support understanding and, ultimately, coexistence with users of the area.
 The process of gathering fisheries information to support this effort will be iterative and continuous.
 It should be understood and expected that credible information received from different sources may be contradictory.
+For example, documented landings data from a lease area that may be different from records/experience from area fishermen.
 Dominion Energy will endeavor to apply the available information to develop fair and equitable plans for shared use of the Lease Area.

-For opportunities to provide inputs on improving this plan, receive Project updates or receive updated versions of this FCP when they become available, please visit the page on the Coastal Virginia Offshore Wind | Dominion Energy website or send an email to the Dominion Energy FLOs:
+For opportunities to provide inputs on improving this plan, receive Project updates or receive updated versions of this FCP when they become available, please visit the Coastal Virginia Offshore Wind | Dominion Energy website or send an email to the Dominion Energy FLOs: